kene111/kene111/README.md

 ### Hi there 👋

 **kene111** is a ✨machine learning engineer and a back-end web developer ✨ who enjoys buidling models and integrating them into software applications.
-He reads research papers, machine learning concepts and articles and  writes his summaries [here](https://kenechiojukwu.medium.com/).
-On his spare time he partakes in kaggle/zindi data science challenges.
+He reads research papers, machine learning articles and new software concepts and  writes his summaries [here](https://kenechiojukwu.medium.com/).
+On his spare time he works on intresting projects or partakes in machine learning/software challenges.
 He is also intrested in robotics.

 - 🔭 I’m currently working on interesting projects.